 Here are the main steps for how to make Sheet Pan Sausage, Mushrooms and Fennel:

 - Gather, prep and measure all ingredients.
 Wipe the mushrooms clean with a dry paper towel.

 - PRO-TIP: For extra fennel flavor, chop the fennel fronds and toss them with the finished roasted dish along with the fresh herbs.

-- Combine the mushrooms, sausage, fennel, garlic and half the herbs in a large bowl and toss them with the oil.
+- Combine the sliced mushrooms, sausage, fennel, garlic and half the herbs in a large bowl and toss them with the oil.
 Then, arrange them in a single-layer on a large parchment-lined, rimmed sheet pan.